Dennis-Krasnov/Dennis-Krasnov/README.md

-### Hi, I'm Dennis
+Hi!
+I'm an experienced software developer, available for hire May 2023.

-I'm a software engineer with 4 years experience designing and developing structured software systems.
+- 4 years of work experience
+- Several award-winning side projects
+- Skilled in system design
+- Expert in Rust

-I'm looking for an internship opportunity May 2022, find out more about me at [krasnov.dev](https://krasnov.dev).
+Find out more about me at [krasnov.dev](https://krasnov.dev).

-Since you're already here, check out my projects and contributions below ⬇️